Auto Insurance Tricks Used Against Accident Victims

 Follow the Victim on Social Media

 In the digital age of social media, it is advisable that the car accident victim be very cautious about what is posted online following an auto accident.
-Insurance companies will look in the person’s history, trying to find any reason to pin some part of the cause of the accident on the driver.
+One of many Auto Insurance tricks will be to look in the person’s history, trying to find any reason to pin some part of the cause of the accident on the driver.
 They will look for posts shortly after the accident involving what happened, statements that could implicate fault or complicity, and they will want to find pictures showing that perhaps the victim is not as injured as he or she is making himself or herself to be.
 Even the highest level of privacy settings can allow some access, and as insurance companies are hiring younger employees, they are becoming more adept at finding pertinent information online to discredit your injury claim.

 FREE CONSULTATION WITH A MIAMI AUTO ACCIDENT ATTORNEY